 I wanted to add a bit of color and cheer to our living room window that faces the neighborhood sidewalk and did NOT want to head to the store only for window paint.
 So I did a little research on which DIY version might be the best.

 Many versions use tempura paint and dish soap as the combo.
-I don’t have tempura paint.
+I don't have tempura paint.
+But cornstarch I have in my pantry readily available.

 This paint works best when you put thin coats on, let them dry, and then add another layer.
 Using too thick of a layer causes the paint to drip and seep.